- Are you a collector of antique & vintage perfumes or want to get started?

 Always take photos of the sealed box before you remove the cellophane or wrapping paper.
 Take a photo of the sealed box from front and and its labeling on the wrapping paper.
 You might also want to take a photo of any logos or writing printed on the wrapping paper itself.

-I do want to stress that Chanel parfum flacons were counterfeited as early as the 1920s and oftentimes the boxes look pretty close to the originals so sometimes the only way to tell if they are genuine is to inspect the bottle itself.
-This means, we need to remove the bottle from the sealed box.
+As a special note: In the case of vintage Chanel perfumes, I do want to stress that Chanel parfum flacons were counterfeited as early as the 1920s.
+Oftentimes the boxes look pretty close to the originals so sometimes the only way to tell if they are genuine is to inspect the bottle itself.
+This means, we absolutely need to remove the bottle from the sealed box.
 Some collectors prefer that you lift the little Chanel paper seal from the box at the corners rather than cut it.
 See my Chanel blog here for how to prevent buying fake Chanel perfumes.

 In essence we remove the cellophane or wrapping paper to view: